ocaml/opam/doc/pages/Manual.md

 boolean expressions, and lead otherwise to context-dependent default values (the empty string and `false`, unless specified otherwise).

-> **1.2.1 experimental feature**: boolean-to-string conversion specifiers
->
-> In 1.2.1, the additional syntax
-> `"%{var?string-if-true:string-if-false-or-undefined}%"` can be used to insert
-> different strings depending on the boolean value of a variable.
-This is not
+The syntax`"%{var?string-if-true:string-if-false-or-undefined}%"` can be used to insert different strings depending on the boolean value of a variable.
-> allowed yet in the main repository.

 Additionally, boolean package variables may be combined using the following
 form: `name1+name2+name3:var` is the conjunction of `var` for each of `name1`,